Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 Program

-Year 1 is mainly a common year for the two courses of the mention: it presents a very common core in M1 semester 1 (26 ECTS/ 30) with a free option allowing to explore fields and to deepen issues.
+Year 1 is mainly a common year for the two courses in the specialization, with a predominantly common core curriculum in M1 semester 1 (26 ECTS/30) and a free option to explore specific fields and issues in greater depth.

-The choice of course is made in semester 2 of M1 by choosing an orientation option that provides elements of depth in the eco-epidemiological research approach.
-It will also be prepared by the choice of the theme of the M1 internship or Advanced Tutorial Project.
+The choice of path is made in semester 2 of M1, by choosing an orientation option that provides more in-depth elements in the eco-epidemiological research approach.
+It will also be prepared by the choice of theme for the M1 internship or Advanced Tutored Project.

-The M2 EI-EPI year is divided into the following courses
+The M2 EI-EPI year comprises the following courses

-• Common with the Management and Surveillance pathway: project management, current issues concerning the eco-epidemiology of infectious and parasitic diseases (compulsory), emergence/society interface (optional)
+• Common with the Management and Surveillance pathway: project management, topical issues concerning the eco-epidemiology of infectious and parasitic diseases (compulsory), emergence/society interface (optional)

 • Multi-scale analyses (genomes/socio-ecosystems) specific to Eco-Epidemiology research